Ganesh40292/full-stack-development-internship-portfolio/README.md

 ---

-## ⭐ Acknowledgement
+# 🙏 Acknowledgement

-I would like to thank **GenZ EducateWing** for providing valuable training, mentorship, and practical exposure that helped me strengthen my Full Stack Development skills and gain real-world project experience.
+I would like to express my sincere gratitude to **GenZ EducateWing Pvt.
+Ltd.** for providing valuable mentorship, practical exposure, and an opportunity to enhance my Full Stack Development skills through structured training and internship programs.

-The knowledge and practical skills acquired during this journey have significantly contributed to my growth as a developer and motivated me to continue learning and building impactful software solutions.
+The experience gained during this journey has significantly contributed to my technical growth and strengthened my confidence in developing real-world software applications.

 ---

+# 🚀 Quote

-### 🚀 "Learning never stops.
-Every project, every certificate, and every challenge is a step toward becoming a better developer."
+*"Learning never stops.
+Every project, every certificate, and every challenge is a step toward becoming a better developer."*